 Vertical Mixing Coefficients

-The vertical mixing module in OMEGA handles the parameterization of unresolved vertical mixing processes in the ocean.
+The vertical mixing module in Omega handles the parameterization of unresolved vertical mixing processes in the ocean.
 It calculates vertical diffusivity and viscosity coefficients that determine how properties (like momentum, heat, salt, and biogeochemical tracers) mix vertically in the ocean model.
-Currently, there is one primary operational vertical mixing option, PP, which can superimpose three different mixing processes within the water column: (1) a constant background mixing value, (2) a convective instability mixing value, and (3) a Richardson number dependent shear mixing value based upon Pacanowski and Philander (1981).
-These are describe a bit more in detail below.
-The second vertical mixing option, KPP, is not yet functional, but will be added soon.
+Currently, Omega offers three different mixing processes within the water column: (1) a constant background mixing value, (2) a convective instability mixing value, and (3) a Richardson number dependent shear instability driven mixing value from the Large et al (1994) or LMD94 interior shear parameterization.
+These are linearly additive and are describe a bit more in detail below.
+Other mixing processes and parameterizations, such as the the K Profile Parameterization (KPP; Large et al., 1994) will be added in the future.
+In addition to diffusivity and viscosity coefficients, the vertical mixing module calculates the gradient Richardson number and smooths that gradient Richardson number using a 1-2-1 filter before using it in the shear mixing calculation.

 VertMix: